Harithik-Rai/Projects/Wearable-Stress-Performance-Regression/README.md

 - **EDA Peak Count**: Frequency of acute stress responses
 - **EDA Trend**: Overall increase or decrease in stress over time

-These features were aggregated per student per exam and merged with corresponding grades.
+These features were aggregated per student per exam and merged with the corresponding grades.

 ## Modeling Approach